jayaraj-kannan/digital-wedding-invitation/README.md

 # Steps to configure Degital Wedding Site:

-updated all configuration with comments ,you find each configuration
+updated all configuration with comments in index.html file, you can find each configuration there.

 let me know want to develop custom digital invite response